 8. Try to collect points

 A simple way to get free groceries is to make sure to shop at grocery stores that let you collect points.
-Grocery stores that gives you points such as President’s Choice Points, Sobeys Points, Air Miles and Shoppers Optimum Points are an effortless way to gain free grocery rewards.
+Grocery stores that give you points such as President’s Choice Points, Sobeys Points, Air Miles, and Shoppers Optimum Points are an effortless way to gain free grocery rewards.

 Try to focus on collecting points at your nearest grocery store, but also consider signing up for all of these memberships because they’re free.

 9. Buy meat and produce to freeze